Para leer esta hoja informativa en español, haga clic aquí.

-Lactic Acidosis is a buildup of lactic acid in the blood.
+Lactic acidosis is a buildup of lactic acid, a waste product, in the blood.
 It is a rare but serious complication of some nucleoside reverse transcriptase inhibitors (NRTIs) such as Zerit and Videx (which are now rarely used).
 Women (especially pregnant women), overweight people, and those with a long history of NRTI use are more likely to develop lactic acidosis.
 Symptoms include fatigue, nausea, vomiting, stomach pain, shortness of breath, and weakness in the arms and legs.
 If you notice any of these symptoms, call your health care provider right away.

 For more information on this topic, see our fact sheet on Lactic Acidosis.

 In addition to the side effects listed above, you can find more information on other possible side effects in the Health and Medical Issues section on our website.

-The majority of studies have shown that taking HIV drugs during pregnancy does not increase the risk of birth defects.
+The majority of studies have shown that taking most HIV drugs during pregnancy does not increase the risk of birth defects.
 However, there are certain HIV drugs that should not be used by pregnant women because of potential problems for the mother or the baby.

 If you are pregnant or thinking about getting pregnant, speak to your health care provider about all of your medications to be sure there are no specific warnings for pregnant women.
-The good news is there are several HIV drugs that are safe to take during pregnancy.
-If taken as directed, these HIV drugs can make the chances that you will pass HIV on to your baby very low (less than one in 100).
+The good news is that several HIV drugs are safe to take during pregnancy.
+If taken exactly the way they were prescribed, these HIV drugs can make the chances that you will pass HIV on to your baby very low (less than one in 100).